For a list of New York economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 - Fixed asset loans of up to $20,000 for terms not to exceed seven years.
 Loans may be used for, but not limited to: acquisition or improvement of real property (including interior improvements and remodeling), building façade improvements and signage.

-Economic Development Fund (EDF): This program offers financial assistance for projects that promote the economic health of New York State by facilitating the creation and or retention of jobs or the increase of business activity in the State.
+Economic Development Fund (EDF): Offers flexible financial assistance for projects that promote the economic health of New York State’ economic health by facilitating the creation and or retention of jobs, or the increase of business activity in the State.
 EDF funds assist with construction, expansion and rehabilitation of facilities; acquisition of machinery and equipment; working capital; and the training of full-time permanent employees.

-Innovate NY Fund: A seed stage business equity fund with up to $47 million to support innovation, job creation and high growth entrepreneurship throughout the state.
-It is supported with $37 million in State SSBCI funds and $10 million from Goldman Sachs, and is expected to leverage over $450 million in additional private investment for small businesses.
+Innovate NY Fund: A $47.3 million venture capital fund that invests in seed stage businsses to support innovation, job creation and high growth entrepreneurship throughout the New York State.
+The program is supported with $37 million from New York State and $10.3 million from Goldman Sachs.

 Typical financing structure:

 A JDA Real Estate Loan is normally a second mortgage loan, subordinate to a first-mortgage loan provided by a bank; M&E Loans are secured by a first lien, co-equal with the bank’s lien, on the M&E being financed.
 Real Estate project costs include the cost of an existing building and renovations, purchase of land and construction of a new building and soft costs normally associated with a real estate transaction.
 M&E project costs include the cost of the machinery and its delivery, installation costs solely attributable to the machinery being purchased and soft costs related to the M&E acquisition.